top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-Kluang Eat: Jin Tarorice (瑾记蚝干芋头饭)
+Kluang Eat: Jin Tarorice (瑾记蚝干芋头饭) Pork Soups & Dried Oyster Taro Rice

 Jin Tarorice (瑾记蚝干芋头饭) @ Kluang

-The pepper pork soup (胡椒猪杂汤) has very fresh ingredients, like balls of minced meat, lean meat, pig stomach, intestine and vegetable — and added with an egg — in clear soup used to cook the porky ingredients.
+The Pepper Pork Soup (胡椒猪杂汤) has very fresh ingredients, like balls of minced meat, lean meat, pig stomach, intestine and vegetable — and added with an egg — in clear soup used to cook the porky ingredients.
 The soup has a mellow peppery taste and not too spicy.
 It has quite a large amount of meat and offals and tastes very good.

 Jin Tarorice (瑾记蚝干芋头饭): Pepper pork soup